LeDrascol/Spooky-Tweaks/README.md

 - Aqua Sphere can move freely in water instead of on top as a boat
 - Blink dash can blink further, in mid-air, and without landing
 - Wall jumping refreshes it's double jump ability
+- Spike Sphere seriously for real this time won't fall off things
+- Tech missions require tech cards instead of ingots

 **Latest Update**
-- Spike Sphere seriously for real this time won't fall off things
-- Tech missions have more reasonable requirements
+- Fixes and cleanup for sphere tech

 ## Balance
 - All staves and wands charge significantly faster